-How To: Add and Display Subtitles/Captions on Your YouTube Video
+Display Subtitles/Captions on YouTube Videos

 Adding subtitles or captions helps make your video content accessible, understandable when audio is muted, and more engaging for all viewers.
 Below are the steps to add subtitles (either manually, via upload, or by editing auto‑generated captions), then publish them so they appear on YouTube and when used in Vibe templates on your displays.